 - Message Type, to associated messages with specific operations or projects.

 These capabilities were originally deployed using ACP127 and associated protocols, which are still widely used today.
 STANAG 4406, based on the X.400 family of messaging protocols, was developed by NATO as the replacement for ACP127.
 Further information on STANAG 4406 and the Isode products to support STANAG 4406 are given here.
 Further information on ACP 127 and Isode products to support ACP127 can be found on the M-Switch ACP127 product page.

 "Pure X.400" provision of STANAG 4406

 STANAG 4406 defines a military messaging service based upon the X.400 protocols.
-STANAG 4406 is a good technical specification that defines a sensible approach to providing a military messaging service.
+STANAG 4406 is a good technical specification that defines an approach to providing a military messaging service.
 The decision to use X.400 as the basis for STANAG 4406 does have broader implications, as X.400 is complex technology available from a relatively small number of vendors, such as Isode.

 A military messaging service has a number of specialized requirements, and so solutions will typically come from specialized vendors, as normal commercial messaging systems will not be suitable “out of the box”.
 Full and high quality STANAG 4406 servers are available from Isode and other vendors.
 Support of STANAG 4406 server protocols is a straightforward choice.